List of laws and reports on LGBT rights in the Republic of Ireland: Prohibition of Incitement To Hatred Act 1989

-Prohibited inciting hatred on various grounds including a person's sexual orientation.
-This was the first piece of legislation to actually provide some protection gays and lesbians.
+Prohibited inciting hatred on various grounds, including a person's sexual orientation.
+This was the first piece of legislation to actually provide some protection to gays and lesbians.

 Video Recordings Act 1989

 This act regulates the sale and supply of video recordings.
-It allows the Censor to suppress videos that are likely to stir up hatred against a person or group of persons on account of their sexual orientation as well as on other grounds.
+It allows the Censor to suppress videos that are likely to stir up hatred against a person or group of persons on account of their sexual orientation, as well as on other grounds.

 Child Care Act 1991

 This act regulates the service of fostering.
 This act permits same-sex couples to apply jointly for fostering.
-This may not have been intended at the time to permit same-sex couples to foster children, however, it has since become practice to allow same-sex couple to foster.
+This may not have been intended at the time to permit same-sex couples to foster children; however, it has since become the practice to allow same-sex couples to foster.

 Adoption Act 1991

 Up until this act, an adoption could only be granted to a married couple living together, the natural parents of the child, a relative of the child or a widow or widower.
-This act allowed a person not related to the child to adopt provided the Adoption Board was satisfied that this was in the best interests of the child.
-This meant that a single person irrespective of their sexual orientation could adopt a child.
+This act allowed a person unrelated to the child to adopt, provided the Adoption Board was satisfied that it was in the best interests of the child.
+This meant that a single person, irrespective of their sexual orientation, could adopt a child.
 Presumably, this was to take place in exceptional circumstances.
 Same-sex and opposite-sex cohabiting couples were not permitted to apply for adoption.
-This has since been changed by the Children and Family Relationships Act 2015.
+This was changed by the Children and Family Relationships Act 2015.

 Criminal Law (Sexual Offences) Act 1993

 Decriminalised acts of male-to-male sex.
-This act repealed the sections of the Offences Against the Person Act 1861 on buggery over the age of 17 thereby setting an equal age of consent for same-sex or opposite-sex sexual intercourse.
-It also repealed as a whole the Criminal Law Amendment Act 1885, thereby abolishing 'acts of gross indecency between males' in law.
+This act repealed the sections of the Offences Against the Person Act 1861 on buggery over the age of 17, thereby setting an equal age of consent for same-sex or opposite-sex sexual intercourse.
+It also repealed the Criminal Law Amendment Act 1885 in its entirety, thereby abolishing "acts of gross indecency between males" in law.

 Unfair Dismissals (Amendment) Act 1993

-Prohibited dismissing an employee on a number of grounds including sexual orientation.
+Prohibits dismissing an employee on a number of grounds, including sexual orientation.

 Social Welfare (Consolidation) Act 1993

-This act provided the legal basis for social welfare payments and consolidated all previous acts regarding social welfare into one act.
+This act provided the legal basis for social welfare payments and consolidated all previous social welfare acts into a single act.
 This act allowed for some social welfare payments to be given to cohabiting opposite-sex couples.
 Same-sex couples were not recognised and thus were unable to apply for any social welfare payments as a couple.